autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 - What forecasting models are available in AutoGluon?
 - How does AutoGluon evaluate performance of time series models?
 - What functionality does `TimeSeriesPredictor` offer?
-    - Choosing the presets
+    - Basic configuration with `presets` and `time_limit`
-    - Manually specifying what models should be trained
+    - Manually selecting what models to train
     - Hyperparameter tuning
     - Forecasting irregularly-sampled time series